kepon85/wakeOnStorage/README.md

 ```

 ## Configuration
-Global settings are stored in `config/global.yml`.
-Per-domain configurations are
+Global defaults are stored in `config/global-default.yml`.
+You may create a
+`config/global.yml` file to override specific values locally.
+Per-domain
-located in `config/interfaces/`.
-Only files prefixed with `example` are tracked
+configurations are located in `config/interfaces/`.
+Only files prefixed with
-in Git to avoid leaking secrets.
+`example` are tracked in Git to avoid leaking secrets.

 ## Data sources

 `public/api.php` exposes various data points used by the interfaces.
 Each source
-is configured under the `data` section of `config/global.yml` with a refresh
+is configured under the `data` section of the merged `global-default.yml`/`global.yml`
+configuration with a refresh
 interval declared in `ajax:`.
 Responses are cached in the SQLite database.

 Available sources: